Rongronggg9/RSS-to-Telegram-Bot/README.md

 You can help to translate the bot using [Hosted Weblate](https://hosted.weblate.org/projects/rss-to-telegram-bot/).
 Special thanks to their free hosting service for libre projects!

 <a href="https://hosted.weblate.org/engage/rss-to-telegram-bot/"><img src="https://hosted.weblate.org/widgets/rss-to-telegram-bot/-/open-graph.png" width = "500" alt="" /></a>

+## Using the public bot

+The [public bot](https://t.me/RSStT_Bot) comes with absolutely no warranty.
+I will try my best to maintain it, but I cannot guarantee that it will always work perfectly.
+Meanwhile, you should "fair use" the bot, avoid subscribing to too many RSS feeds.
+If you use the [public bot](https://t.me/RSStT_Bot) in your Channel, consider mentioning the bot (or this project) in your channel description (or pinned message) to let more people know about it.
+That's not a compulsion.

+## Known channels using RSStT

+Want to preview what the messages sent by RSStT look like?
+Here is a [list of channels using RSStT](docs/channels-using-rsstt.md).

 ## License